TomONeill/twitch-mention-helper/README.md

 # Twitch Mention Helper
-This userscript helps keeping track of chat mentions.
-I'm currently working on it and there's not much to see right now, however you might still want to consider installing it.<BR />
+This userscript helps keeping track of chat mentions. <BR />
+Note that this script is still a work in progress!
+Currently it supports audio notifications and being able to see notifications in a separate popup.<BR />
-At the moment a notification sound is heard whenever you (or anyone specified in `_usernamesToTrack`) get @mentioned and opening the console shows you at what time that was + the message itself.<BR />More is in the works!
+Whenever you get @mentioned (or anyone specified in `_usernamesToTrack`), the message will be written to the browser's console window.<BR />More is in the works!
 <BR/><BR/>
 Version <strong>0.1</strong>